softon/indipay/README.md

       return Indipay::purchase($parameters);
 </code></pre>
-Get the Response from the Gateway (Add the Code to the Redirect Url Set in the config file.):-
+Get the Response from the Gateway (Add the Code to the Redirect Url Set in the config file.
+Also add the response route to the remove_csrf_check config item to remove CSRF check on these routes.):-
 <pre><code>
     public function response(Request $request)